 Steeljaw 601 was among the last aircraft to launch that day because it needed last-second engine maintenance.
 Throughout the Forrestal’s deployment, all the E-2C had experienced false engine-fire warnings, which proved to cloud the judgment of the aircrew in the cockpit.
 At approximately 11:54 a.m., July 8, 1991, Steeljaw 601 lifted off, but only 20 seconds into the flight the right engine’s fire-warning light indicated a problem.
 The two pilots immediately declared an emergency while the three naval flight officers (NFOs) looked out their windows at the engines.

-“We told the [Forrestal] tower that we would need eight minutes to dump fuel to get to a max trap [landing] weight,” said Lt.
-Vincent “Vinnie” Bowhers, the pilot in command of the aircraft, positioned in the right seat of the cockpit.
+“We told the [Forrestal] tower that we would need eight minutes to dump fuel to get to a max trap [landing] weight,” Lt.
+Vincent “Vinnie” Bowhers, the pilot in command of the aircraft, recalled in a Naval History article, “Hawkeye Bailout at 4,000 Feet,” by Tom Siu, from the US Naval Institute.
+He was positioned in the right seat of the cockpit.

 Bowhers considered lowering the wing flaps, which are typically used to slow an aircraft.
 But he knew the extra stress on the right wing could destroy it if a fire had caused damage.
 “The wing would have broken off,” Bowhers recalled.